furiousluck/Scrapper-Project/README.md

 - Node.js: As the runtime environment.
 - Express: Web application framework for Node.js.
 - MongoDB: Database to store user credentials and session data.

+# Issues
+- The application runs on free tier of Render, so it may take some time to load initially.

 # Installation
 1. Clone the repository: